Skip to main content

 What happens after approval

 After approval, you should get a notice from MDHHS telling you what level of help you qualified for.
-If the state starts paying your Part B premium, your Social Security check should eventually go up because that premium is no longer being deducted, as explained in the MDHHS brochure.
+If the state starts paying your Part B premium, your Social Security check should eventually go up because that premium is no longer being deducted.

 Michigan’s start-date rules are important.
 Under the MSP policy manual, QMB starts the month after the processing month.
 SLMB can be approved for retroactive Medicaid months.
 QI, called ALMB in Michigan policy, can also be approved for retroactive Medicaid months, but not for a prior calendar year.
 If your notice says ALMB, that is Michigan’s label for QI.